-Computer Simulation of Chemical and Biochemical Interactions
+Molecular Dynamics Simulation of Chemical and Biochemical Processes

-The Gao group is continuing their investigations in several areas, including: the dynamics and mechanism of enzymatic reactions: the development of a quantal force field, called X-Pol, for biomolecular simulations; the simulation and modeling of macromolecular assembly and diffusion in cells; and solvent effects on chemical reactions and interactions in condensed phases.
+The Gao group is continuing their investigations in several areas, including the interplay between protein dynamics and mechanism of enzymatic reactions; the development of novel quantum mechanical methods for studying energy and charge transfer processes in chemical and biological macromolecular systems; the simulation and modeling of vibrational Stoke shifts of probe molecules in proteins; and solvent effects on chemical reactions and interactions in condensed phases.

-The researchers’ approach is based on statistical mechanical Monte Carlo and molecular dynamics (MD) simulations, making use of combined quantum mechanical and molecular mechanical (QM/MM) potentials.
-The first project area involves MD simulations of enzymatic reactions, including the demethylation reactions catalyzed by a FAD-dependent enzyme and a class of metalloenzymes employing a non-heme high-valent Iron-oxo intermediate, the final step in nucleotide UMP biosynthesis by OMP decarboxylase, and proton-coupled electron transfer processes in ribonucleotide reductase and in photosystem II.
+The group's approach is based on statistical mechanical Monte Carlo and molecular dynamics simulations, making use of combined quantum mechanical and molecular mechanical (QM/MM) potentials.
+The first project area involves molecular dynamics simulations of enzymatic reactions including the demethylation reactions catalyzed by an FAD-dependent enzyme and metalloenzymes, the final step in nucleotide UMP biosynthesis by OMP decarboxylase, thiamine-dependent enzymes, and proton-coupled electron transfer (PCET) processes in ribonucleotide reductase and in photosystem II.
 These studies will provide a deeper understanding of the reaction mechanism and the origin of catalysis.
-The researchers have initiated a study of the ultraviolet-8 activated dimer dissociation of UVR8, which triggers cellular response in plants.
+In addition, the group has initiated a study of the ultraviolet-8 activated dimer dissociation of UVR8, which triggers cellular response in plants.